ATO-nft/ato-docs/index.md

-# Āto 1.0
+# Āto v1.0

-Āto allows you to create IP licenses for your NFTs.
+Āto allows you to easily create IP licenses for your NFTs.

 [https://ato.network/](https://ato.network/)

 ## Overview

-Āto 1.0 includes the following apps:
+**Āto v1.0** includes the following apps:

 - License generator (API and UI)
 - Scanner (API and UI)